Meet the Indiana AEYC Staff

-Kara Ketter serves as the Assistant Director for the Indiana Accreditation Project.
+Kara Ketter serves as the Senior Director for the Indiana Accreditation Project.
 Kara earned a Bachelor of Science degree in Psychology and a Master of Arts degree in Elementary Education with a focus on Early Childhood, both from Ball State University.
 She taught in and co-directed part-day and full-time programs and licensed centers, including a NAEYC-accredited program and a Paths to QUALITY™-enrolled program.
 Kara has worked through the accreditation process as a teacher, supervisor, and director.
+She previously served as Assistant Director for the Indiana Accreditation Project.
 She has facilitated workshops on a variety of topics, including the FOUNDATIONS, developmentally appropriate practice, and emotional development.
 Kara has a passion for serving children, families, and early childhood professionals.

 Jennifer Moore, Senior Project Coordinator, Indiana Accreditation Project